twitchmawwy/PercisionClient/README.md

-# precisionclientoffline
+# precisionclient

-The offline version of Precision Client
+This repo contains the static web files for Precision Client and the offline version